Colin Seeley: Road bikes and others

 Following on from the Condor roadster, during the mid-1970s Seeley - under the name Colin Seeley International - produced a special, lightweight, single-seat sporting road bike with Honda CB750 750 cc SOHC engine and front forks, featuring his own fuel tank, seat and exhausts.

 Additionally, the frame and swinging-arm was available separately as a kit for self-builders having the Honda 750 engine and ancillaries.
 Seeley was the UK-importer for American-made Lester aluminium motorcycle wheels.

 In 1977 Seeley produced for Honda a limited-production of 150 'Phil Read Replica' TT Formula 1 race-styled roadsters based on the CB750F2 with accessories by Seeley in Honda Britain colours of blue and red, followed by a 1979 updated version called CB750SS in white with red or blue flashes.

 Again in 1979 he produced a Seeley Honda TL200 trials bike, a smaller version of the 360cc works bike ridden by Rob Shepherd, based on the XL185 engine with a Reynolds 531 tubing frame, Marzocchi forks and Girling rear shock absorbers.
-All machines were hand-built, and, with limited production volumes, have become collectors' items.
+All machines were hand-built, by David Carter in Seeley's workshop in Maxim Road Erith and, with limited production volumes, have become collector's items.

 Other product lines were developed.
 Seeley fairings were instantly recognisable by the styling and twin headlights, as were megaphone-shape replacement silencers with long reverse-cones which he dubbed Easy-Fit.

 As vintage racing increased in popularity, Seeley's motorcycles experienced a resurgence with a victory at the 1988 Manx Grand Prix.
 Since then, Seeley machines have won twelve times in vintage class racing at the Manx Grand Prix.

 Charity work

 In 1976, Seeley's first wife Joan was diagnosed with cancer which ultimately proved to be terminal; in her memory, Seeley established a small charity named The Joan Seeley Pain Relief Memorial Trust.
-Previously administered by a small team of Trustees who died or retired, as of 2013 Seeley and his second wife Eva run the charity, from which they take no expenses, with all the monies raised being invested into equipment for hospital facilities.
-The present Patron is Murray Walker and previously Mike Hailwood, who was succeeded after his death in 1981 by his widow Pauline.
+Originally administered by a small team of trustees who died or retired, Seeley and his second wife Eva later ran the charity, from which they took no expenses, with all the monies raised being invested into equipment for hospital facilities.
+Past patrons include Murray Walker and Mike Hailwood, who was succeeded after his death in 1981 by his widow Pauline.